flash62au/EngineDriver_Home/docs/operation/index.rst

 * Confirm that your devices meet the `Prerequisites <../prerequisites/index.html>`_
 * **Start your WiThrottle server**

-  * For JMRI, Start the `WiThrottle <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/Protocol.shtml>`_ function of JMRI, located in DecoderPro under Tools, Throttles.
-It is also highly recommended that you start the `JMRI Web Server function <https://www.jmri.org/help/en/html/web/index.shtml>`_ (Tools, Start JMRI Web Server).
+  * For JMRI, Start the `WiThrottle <https://www.jmri.org/help/en/package/jmri/jmrit/withrottle/Protocol.shtml>`_ function of JMRI, located in DecoderPro under Tools, Throttles. |br|\ It is also highly recommended that you start the `JMRI Web Server function <https://www.jmri.org/help/en/html/web/index.shtml>`_ (Tools, Start JMRI Web Server).
   * For other devices, turning them on a waiting a minute or two should be sufficient.

     See the `Prerequisites <../prerequisites/index.html>`_ page for more information.